Welcome to Bembino

 [Originally published on our first website on 16 May 2012, with updates there and here]

+Now we issue the newest version of Bembino.
 Years in the making, through consultation with scholars, students, and readers in a wide range of fields, this font is designed to allow multiple languages to live in harmony on the same page.
+Version 1.4 provides requested updates, and, for the first time since Version 1.0, supplies an updated version of the accompanying Booklet (available below).

-Both the font and the accompanying Booklet (available below), which describes the aims and illustrates its approach, belong among our Publications.
-Evolving hand-in-hand with the development of the font, the principles and practices for layout design are demonstrated in our newly updated Style Manifesto.
+Both the font and the companion Booklet, which describes the aims and illustrates its approach, belong among our Publications.
+Evolving hand-in-hand with the development of the font, the principles and practices for layout design are demonstrated in our updated Style Manifesto.

 - most Western languages using the Latin alphabet